gargpriyam21/Shopify-Data-Science-Challenge-Summer-2022/README.md

 ### **a) Think about what could be going wrong with our calculation.
 Think about a better way to evaluate this data.**

-As per the data analysis I can say that the data is kewed and causing the AOV to be increased than the actual value.
-Ee can better evaluate this data by calculating at what order amount the data is divided equally.
+As per the data analysis, I can say that the data is skewed, causing the AOV to increase than the actual value.
+Ee can better evaluate this data by calculating how much the information is divided equally.

 ### **b)What metric would you report for this dataset?**